SHIFT2DC/EMS4DC/README.md

-# SHIFT2DC Energy Management System by Eaton
+# EMS4DC
-**Developed as part of the SHIFT2DC Project**
+EMS4DC is an energy management system developed as part of the SHIFT2DC Project.

 ## Funding Acknowledgment